MileHacker Logo

 Queens Iconic Landmarks

 The Louis Armstrong House Museum in Corona preserves the home of jazz legend Louis Armstrong.
 This modest house offers a poignant glimpse into his private life and lasting legacy.
-Socrates Sculpture Park in Long Island City operates as an outdoor museum and public park, exhibiting large-scale sculpture and multi-media installations, often created by local artists.
+Socrates Sculpture Park in Li City operates as an outdoor museum and public park, exhibiting large-scale sculpture and multi-media installations, often created by local artists.

 Visitor Details

-• Unisphere: Open 24/7, no admission fee.
+• Unisphere: Open ALL day and night, no admission fee.

-• Queens Museum: Wed-Sun, 11 AM-5 PM; suggested $10-15 admission.
+• Queens Museum: Wed-Sun, 11 IN the morning-5 PM; suggested $10-15 admission.
 Guided tours available.

-• MoMA PS1: Thu-Mon, 12 PM-6 PM; $10 admission.
+• MoMA PS1: Thu-Mon, MIDDAY-6 PM; $10 admission.
 Hours vary by season.

 • Louis Armstrong House Museum: Thu-Sat, 11 AM-4 PM; $12-15 admission.
 Guided tour only, booking ahead recommended.